Lightfoot chooses 24th Ward replacement for Michael Scott Jr.; all signs point to Scott’s sister, Monique

 The North Lawndale Employment Network got a $2.5 million grant to build a state-of-the-art workforce campus at Roosevelt and Homan.

-Michael Scott Jr. argued that his sister is uniquely poised to maintain that momentum.
+Michael Scott Jr. argued his sister is uniquely poised to maintain that momentum.

 “She wouldn’t miss a beat.
 I wouldn’t allow her to miss a beat.
 I’d stay on top of her — even if that means double-duty for me.
 The community is worth the double-duty,” he said.

-Michael Scott Sr. was an all-purpose troubleshooter for former Mayor Richard M. Daley who served as board president of the Chicago Board of Education and the Chicago Park District.
+Michael Scott Sr. was an all-purpose troubleshooter for former Mayor Richard M. Daley, serving as president of the Chicago Board of Education and the Chicago Park District.